damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * 4-isalpha.c - Write a function that checks for alphabetic character.
 * 5-sign.c - Write a function that prints the sign of a number.
 * 6-abs.c - Write a function that computes the absolute value of an integer.
+* 7-print_last_digit.c - Write a function that prints the last digit of a number.